NotKisoMomo/Repcl/README.md

 end)
 ```

 The CLI auto-focuses input on open.
-Type `/help` to see all registered commands.
+Type `help` to see all registered commands.

 ---